 Record of Robotics at CMU Part II: A Live Interview with Manuela Veloso

 On October 20, 2020, pioneering roboticist Manuela Veloso, Head of JP Morgan Chase AI Research and the Herbert A. Simon University Professor of Computer Science was joined by her former students Sonia Chernova, Joydeep Biswas, and Peter Stone to share their accounts and impactful anecdotes as students and witnesses to the evolution of the global impact of Robosoccer and CoBot.
-This exciting and exclusive live interview featured a conversation facilitated by Archivist & Oral Historian Katherine Barbera.
 Watch the Recording

 Record of Robotics III: Looking Back to Move Forward

 The University Libraries and the School of Computer Science joined forces for an event March 15, 2022.
 "Record of Robotics III: Looking Back to Move Forward" featured a virtual tour of the Robotics Project exhibition, “Looking Back to Move Forward / A Re:collection of Robotics at Carnegie Mellon” by Martial Hebert, Dean and Professor, School of Computer Science and Matthew Johnson-Roberson, Director of the Robotics Institute.
-Following the virtual tour, Archivist and Oral Historian Katherine Barbera led a live Q&A featuring questions from the audience.
 Watch the Recording

 The Robot Archive